MariiMariis/MariiMariis/README.md

  I am Mariana, and I am currently:

 * :woman_student: A Software Engineering Student
-* :woman_technologist: :office: A Sistems Engineer at Cisco Systems
+* :woman_technologist: :office: A Pre Sales Engineer at GPS IT
-* :books: A Professor at FIAP

 <a href="https://github.com/anuraghazra/github-readme-stats">